Age of Information in Random Access Channels: Conclusion and Future Research

 \section{Conclusion and Future Research}

 In this work, we investigated the AoI performance of a {\it decentralized} system consisting $M$ source nodes communicating with a common receiver.
 We first derived a general lower bound on AoI.
 Then, we derived the analytical (normalized) age performance of (stabilized) slotted ALOHA in the limit of $M\rightarrow\infty$.
 As the sum arrival rate increases beyond $\frac{1}{e}$, slotted ALOHA becomes unstable.
 We show that by prioritizing transmissions that offer significant reduction in AoI, we can increase the arrival rate and simultaneously decrease AoI.
 In particular, we proposed two age-based thinning policies: (i) Adaptive Age-based Thinning (AAT) and (ii) Stationary Age-based Thinning (SAT) and analyzed the age performance in the limit of $M\rightarrow\infty$.
 Finally, we demonstrated how our proposed thinning mechanism (SAT) is useful for other random access technologies.
 Numerical results showed that the proposed age-based thinning mechanisms make a significantly contribution to the performance of age even for moderate values of $M$.
+Our framework can not be extended to generalized settings (such as \cite{GPAP2003, MFDMDJL2011, DSJS2012, LJDSJSJW2010}) blindly.
+Appropriate adaptations related to different settings are necessary.
+For example, after applying Algorithm~\ref{alg: General Threshold-slotted ALOHA} to transmission schemes in \cite{DSJS2012, MFDMDJL2011}, they are reduced to stationary randomized policies.
+This is because we do not fully utilize the additional knowledge of the queue length that is provided in these settings.
+In the setting of \cite{GPAP2003}, we should further assume that the set of nodes that transmit packets are known, and a continuous-time version of the framework is needed in the setting of \cite{LJDSJSJW2010}.